 with her actor husband, Leigh Lawson.
 The couple (pictured above) can often be seen taking a walk along the beach in Southwold, and Twiggy says she loves shopping – especially for food – in a number of Suffolk markets.
 It was one winter in 2004, when the couple were having lunch in a pub after one of their walks on the gusty beach, that she was spotted by Steve Sharp, the marketing executive for Marks & Spencer....the rest, they say is history

 He had the immediate idea of using her in the well-regarded M&S campaign.
 Twiggy says, "I'm very happy I went to that pub.
 It's funny, when I think of all the times I've been to meet someone about a job, and worried about what to wear, and got changed a million times.
 And then there I am that day in Southwold in my woolly hat and anorak, and Steve spots me.
 It just shows, doesn't it?”

 BBC Radio 4 and Newsnight Broadcaster Martha Kearney

 lives in Suffolk where she enjoys producing honey from her six beehives.
 Watch her on a BBC4 TV series called The Joy of Honey in 2014.
 Griff Rhys Jones

 Presenter, comedian and documentary maker, Griff Rhys Jones may love the open road and exploring rivers but home is where the heart is.
-For the 59-year-old that means Holbrook with a garden sloping down the banks of the River Stour, on the Shotley Peninsular
+For Jones that means Holbrook with a garden sloping down the banks of the River Stour, on the Shotley Peninsular

 in Suffolk, where he lives with wife Jo and Labrador Cadbury.